-In simple words, securitization is a process where a financial company combines several of its assets into consolidated financial instrument or securities.
+In simple words, securitization is a process where a financial company combines several of its assets into consolidated financial instruments or securities.
 Then, financial companies issue these securities to the investors, who earn interest.

-We also know such securities by the name asset-backed security (ABS), or collateralized debt obligation (CDO) or also mortgage-backed securities (MBS).
-ABS usually pools different assets like a credit card, auto loans and more, while MBS pools mortgage only.
+We also know such securities by the name asset-backed security (ABS), or collateralized debt obligation (CDO), or also mortgage-backed securities (MBS).
+ABS usually pools different assets like a credit card, auto loans, and more, while MBS pools mortgage only.

 What’s the Process of Securitization?

 As said before, banks or financial institutions securitize primarily illiquid assets.
 One can easily convert a liquid asset into cash, for example, gold.
 On the other hand, assets that can’t be easily converted to cash are illiquid assets.
 Real estate is a good example of it.
 Finding a buyer for a property is not always an easy task.

 Similarly, mortgages are valuable assets but are mostly illiquid.
 Mortgages are usually backed by real estate, which again is illiquid.
 Though mortgages offer a healthy return in the form of the homeowner paying interest, it can take many years (as long as 30 years) to realize it in full.
 Thus, to realize the full potential of these illiquid assets, banks or financial institutions covert mortgages into liquid assets via securitization.

 A question that arises now is how the bank or other financial institutions securitize an asset.

 First, a bank or financial institution collects thousands of mortgages into a “pool.”
 Then, it divides those pools into small parts and sells them as securities.
 Buyers of these securities get the right to the interest or mortgage payments by the homeowners.
 Since mortgages back these securities, they are also called “mortgage-backed securities.”